Srushti104/Big-data-systems/Assignment 1/GCP/README.md

 ```
   * Run the notebook to execute the pipeline

 ### Big Query and Data Studio:

-    * Query the dataset and Explore the dataset using Biqquery and Data Studio
+   * Query the dataset and explore the dataset using Bigquery and Data Studio
-    * Create visualizations using Data Studion using Storm Data Set
+   * Create visualizations using Data Studio using Storm Data Set

 ### Documentation: